cloudspace/mockups/README.md

 The goal of the mockup creator is to serve a way of creating and editing mockups collaboratively.
 The server should run off of node.js, and data is stored with mongodb.
 Static files are served in nginx in our default setup.

+## Tests

+To run unit tests, execute ./specs.sh.

+Our test coverage should be improved to run on a CI server.
+Unit tests are currently using node's native Assert module.

 ## Installation